hamid-murambiwa/Blog-App/README.md

 - Open the command prompt in this directory.

-- Clone of the Repo
+- Clone of the Repo:

       $ git clone https://github.com/hamid-murambiwa/Blog-App.git

-- Go to the repository folder in your command prompt.
+- Go to the repository folder in your command prompt and navigate into the project file:

       $ cd Blog-App

-- Install Ruby on Rails Gems:
+- Install the Ruby on Rails Gems:

       $ bundle install or bundle i